The Vitamin D and Vitamin K2 Connection: Understanding the Mechanisms, What to Test, and How Much D3 and K2 to Take

 2.)
 1,25-OH vitamin D: >75 pg/mL

-When both the storage and active D3 values are in these upper ranges, it’s important to rule out inflammatory disorders or other causes, not exclusive to the over-supplementation of D3 and/or calcium.
+When both the storage and active D3 values are in these upper ranges, it’s important to rule out inflammatory disorders or other causes, not exclusive to over-supplementation of D3 and/or calcium.

 There can be medical reasons for high values.
 My intent is to educate you on functional ranges, not the medical/clinical scenarios.
 Work with a professional to assure yourself that all is well.